AdguardTeam/AdGuardHome/HACKING.md

     - 'value-3'
     ```

- *  Prefer single quotes for string to prevent accidental escaping, unless
+ *  Prefer single quotes for strings to prevent accidental escaping, unless
-    escaping is required.
+    escaping is required or there are single quotes inside the string (e.g. for
+    *GitHub Actions*).

+ *  Use `>` for multiline strings, unless you need to keep the line breaks.

 [NO-rway Law]: https://news.ycombinator.com/item?id=17359376